Fiesta San Antonio: Events

 Today, more than 100 local nonprofit groups, members of the Fiesta San Antonio Commission, stage more than 100 events over 17 days with the help of some 75,000 volunteers.

 Fiesta events include three major parades—two along Broadway and past the Alamo, and a boat parade at the San Antonio River Walk (where the "floats" actually float).

 Louisiana cuisine is sold at "A Taste of New Orleans" in Brackenridge Park, and oysters and other foods are offered at St. Mary's University's Fiesta Oyster Bake.
 There are music (six performance stages) and cultural events, lasting two days.

 A Night in Old San Antonio (NIOSA) is a four-evening block party at La Villita downtown.

 Fiesta in Blue is another annual event, featuring the USAF Band of the West.
 Two evenings of concerts are put on in downtown San Antonio featuring classical, jazz, and rock/popular music.

 Music offered includes Tejano, jazz, mariachi, rock, big band, classical, and pop.
 History events are held at the Pilgrimage to the Alamo or This Hallowed Ground.
 Sporting events include races, soccer, rugby, and lacrosse.

-Cornyation is a satirical musical review for adults only.
+Cornyation, a satirical musical and comedy review for adults, was first staged by theatrical director Joe Salek in 1951.
+This mockery of solemn Fiesta coronations was inspired when he witnessed the coronation of the Order of the Alamo's Queen in 1950.
+After a wardrobe malfunction caused its cancellation for several years, it was revived in 1982.

-Residents and visitors can get souvenir pins and medals from various dignitaries or from members of the Fiesta royalty.
+Residents and visitors can get souvenir pins and medals from various dignitaries, organizations, and from Fiesta royalty.

 Battle of Flowers and Fiesta Flambeau parades

 The Battle of Flowers Parade is the oldest Fiesta event and is organized entirely by women.
 The parade attracts crowds of more than 350,000 on the second Friday of Fiesta.
-It is the only parade in the U.S. produced entirely by women, all of whom are volunteers.
+It is the only major parade in the U.S. conceived and produced entirely by women, all of whom are volunteers.
 The women, dressed in yellow on parade day and wearing yellow hats, direct operations with the assistance of the Army National Guard.
 Several school districts within San Antonio treat the day of the Battle of Flowers as a local holiday and consequently don't hold classes.

 The Fiesta Flambeau Parade starts at sunset on the second Saturday of the festival.
 Dating from 1948, the parade is illuminated by thousands of lights on the dancers, the band instruments, the horses, the cars, and the floats.
 An estimated crowd of 600,000 filled the parade route in 2011 to watch the Fiesta Flambeau Parade.

+Criticism of Fiesta

+Art historian Ruben C. Cordova documents the deeply racist remarks made by central figures in the Texian revolt against Mexico, and questions why the victory over Mexico is celebrated with Mexican music, food and drink.
+In their place, he sardonically suggests some unappetizing Anglo-Celtic foodstuffs and "Riverdancing on the Riverwalk" to the tune of bagpipes and banjoes.